olson-sean-k/olson-sean-k.github.io/_posts/2018-02-06-introducing-plexus.md

 floating-point](https://en.wikipedia.org/wiki/IEEE_754) values like `f32` that
 do **not** implement the `Hash` and `Eq` traits (for good reasons).

-To get around this, Plexus uses the [Decorum](https://github.com/olson-sean-k/decorum) crate, which I also spun off from Bismuth.
+To get around this, Plexus supports the [Decorum](https://github.com/olson-sean-k/decorum) crate, which I also spun off from Bismuth.
 Decorum provides proxy (wrapper) types for floating-point primitives that provide a total ordering and therefore can implement `Hash` and